9 public sector jobs for graduates

 This public sector job helps to keep the UK secure against serious organised crime through the assessment and interpretation of secret intelligence data.
 You’ll most likely work for one of the nation's three intelligence and security agencies - Government Communication Headquarters (GCHQ), Security Service (MI5) or the Secret Intelligence Service (SIS/MI6).

-Each agency has its own entry requirements, but roles are generally open to graduates of any discipline.
+Each agency has its own entry requirements, and roles are generally open to graduates of any discipline.
 However, you'll need to show excellent problem-solving ability, an aptitude for analysis and good report-drafting skills.

 Explore what it's like to work as an intelligence analyst and read about the full range of intelligence services careers for graduates.